 I wouldn’t be making special deliveries any longer.
 The price for a #3 at McDonald’s was the long ride home with their mother.

 My kids have started doing things with me again and they like it.
 So do I. Actually, I love it.
 I’m not saying they agree every time I want to hang, but instead of refusing to do anything with me and acting like I am the most humiliating person in the land.
-More often than not, they are happy to send a little time with me.
+More often than not, they are happy to spend a little time with me.

 And when they don’t want to come to the beach or for a walk with me and the prefer staring at a screen or being in their room, I go without them.
 I need to live my life and do things that make me happy and honestly, it’s liberating and exhilarating not to spend so much energy trying to convince my kids to hang out with me.